RahilPatel04/MartialArts_VR_Project1/README.md

 ![Outside Building Pic](https://raw.githubusercontent.com/RahilPatel04/MartialArts_VR_Project1/master/ReportDocuments/Images/OutsideBuildingPic.PNG)

 I made the walls using 3 different Cubes so each wall is different cubes.
 That allowed me to give each vertical part of the wall a different texture.
 Doing different textures with so many pictures on each wall did come with a downside, which is the decrease in performance and occasionally causing lag.
-I will later explaing what I did to increase performance in the performance header.
+I will later explain what I did to increase performance in the performance header.
 * Here is a picture of the inside of my building and what are the different wallpapers I used to make it seem like a BJJ gym.

 ![Inside Building Pic](https://github.com/RahilPatel04/MartialArts_VR_Project1/raw/master/ReportDocuments/Images/InsideBuilding.PNG)